Fengzhiying2017/blinksocks/docs/config/README.md

   // local port to be listen on
   port: 5678,

-  // the transport layer, "tcp" or "udp"
+  // the transport layer, "tcp:tcp", "tcp:udp"(not recommend), "udp:udp" or "udp:tcp"
-  transport: 'tcp',
+  transport: 'tcp:tcp',

   // a secret key for encryption/description
   key: "qtPb2edK7yd7e]<K",